Skip to Content

 4. Hitch a Ride on a Cargo Ship

-It's not exactly free, but if you are flexible with your time and up for an adventure, you can get to some islands by traveling the “old way” – on the high seas!
+It's not exactly free, but if you are flexible with your time and up for an adventure, you can reach some islands by traveling the “old way”—on the high seas!

-When these ships don't make the scheduled trip for whatever reason, islanders must change their habits and “wait it out” until the next boat arrives.
+Almost all inhabited islands in the South Pacific are serviced by cargo ships that carry much-needed food, freight, fuel, and other necessities for survival.
+When these ships don't make the scheduled trip, islanders must change their habits and “wait it out” until the next boat arrives.

 Cargo Ships South Pacific - XDAYSINY.COM